quantalea/AleaTK/tutorial/doc/get_started.md

 #### Symbolic Computing for Machine Learning

-The primary objects of the symbolic calculations are **variables** and **operators**.
+The primary objects of symbolic calculations are **variables** and **operators**.
 A variable assigns an identifier to a future calculation.
 Alea TK has three variable types: common, parameter, auxiliary (primarily used for temporary results).

-A so called **executor** links a variable together with two tensors, one to hold the actual values or data of the variable and a second tensor that holds the gradients in a backward propagation process.
-The executor knows the context for the execution of the calculation which is identified by a variable and can perform memory allocation and memory management.
+A variable usually holds two tensors two tensors, one to keep the actual values of the variable and a second tensor that holds the gradients in a backward propagation process.
+An **operator** defines a future computation, which, given input variables, generates output variables.
+A so called **executor** binds a variable and its computation graph to a computation context, which can be a CPU or GPU device.
+With an executor it is possible to run forward and backward gradient calculations and to allocate and manage the memory.

 With symbolic computing we can implement various optimization algorithms to train machine learning models represented in terms of a computational graph defined with operators and variables.